Tutoring could be that "thing" for many parents—the elusive, hard to pin down after-school activity that you just can't seem to get right.

 So, go the extra step to check and verify the tutor you’re choosing is one you can feel good and confident about selecting.
 That involves checking out tutoring testimonials if available, getting a feel for the parent company if there is one, and checking any type of star ratings or reviews from previous families.

 If you find an option that’s favorable in all but one or two respects, bring your concerns to the table when signing up your child!
 The same goes for the qualities that really won you over.
 Kick off your child’s sessions by sharing what you noticed, the better to ensure you get the exact experience you’re looking for, while proactively sharing any concerns you may have.

 I’m putting this last not because it’s least important, but because it’s hugely important, and a key point I want to leave you with as you move on from this post and into your tutor search.

-That is, tutoring is for your child.
+That is, private tutoring is for your child.
 It’s to help them overcome challenges they are having with their everyday schooling, or to improve their scores on standardized tests, or to learn something new.

-So, while it’s the job of the parent to ensure they are linked with a great tutor, “great” to you might be different than what is actually “great” for them.
+So, while it’s the job of the parent to ensure kids are linked with a great tutor, “great” to you might be different than what is actually “great” for them.
 Meaning, your child learns in a specific way, and responds to certain types of personalities; which may differ from the way you personally prefer to learn, or the type of person you'd find engaging.